Zubax/Bloxa/README.md

 * Overcurrent protection added.
 Itrip is ~35 A.
 * RCPWM through-hole connector replaced with smd solder pads.
 * Power loss estimations table added to the schematic
-* TVS diode (D1) replaced with one that has lower breaksdown voltage.
+* TVS diode (D1) replaced with one that has lower breakdown voltage.

 ## License